ysfkaya/nova-dynamic-lang/README.md

     ```

-## Usage

-Select a store to default fields to save in config file
+Select a store to default fields to save

 ##### Rules (For Store : array,json)